raj7A/product-prompt/README.md

 # GenAI prompting application

-    A RAG based GenAI prompting application that runs completely on local developer machine, and can be used for demo/learning purpose.
+A RAG based GenAI prompting application that showcases the [pattern](https://martinfowler.com/articles/gen-ai-patterns).
+This setup runs completely on local developer machine, and to be used for poc/learning purpose.

 ## Overview